ktenman/portfolio/README.md

 ## Database Design

-Here's a simplified representation of the main database tables:

-## Database Design

-Here's a simplified representation of the main database tables:
+Here's a simplified representation of the primary database tables:

 ```
 +------------------+      +------------------------+      +-------------------+